A Louisiana man hired hit men to kill a woman accusing him of rape, police said. Instead, they allegedly killed his sister.

 The three men were each given a bond of $2 million, and are being held at Terrebonne Parish Criminal Justice Complex, according to Terrebonne Parish District Attorney Joseph L. Waitz Jr.

-"The death penalty is absolutely on the table,” Waitz said on Monday.
+"The death penalty is absolutely on the table,” Waitz said Monday.